dataloop-ai/AutoML/README.md

     }
   }
 ```
-"task","model_space", "hp_search_space" and "training_configs" are mandatory fields
+*"task","model_space", "hp_search_space"* and *"training_configs"* are mandatory fields
 in your addition to the *models.json* file.

-*"hp_search_space"* is for defining hyper-parameters that will over-go
+*"hp_search_space" - * is for defining hyper-parameters that will over-go
+optimization

-optimization, while *"training_configs"* is where set hyper-parameters
+*"training_configs" - * is where set *(frozen)* hyper-parameters
 are defined.

+Which parameters will be frozen and which will be optimized is a design decision
+and will be immutable once the model is pushed to the *ZazuML model zoo*.

 The json object key must match the model directory name exactly so that
-ZazuML knows what model to call upon, in our example the name of the model directory will
+ZazuML knows what model to call upon, in our example the name of
-both be **"retinanet"**.
+both will be **"retinanet"**.

 ## Refrences